siberianfox/tinygwiki/Homing-and-Limits-Description-and-Operation.md

 * The homing sequence is fixed and always starts with the Z axis (if requested).
 The sequence runs ZXYA (but skipping all axes that are not specified in the G28.2 command)
 * Supports a single home position.
 I.e. it does not support multiple-homes such as used by dual pallet machines and other complex machining centers

+Note: In high-end CNC machines there is often no user-accessible homing cycle as machine zero is set at the factory and does not need to be set by the end user.
+See [Peter Smid's CNC Programming Handbook, version 2](http://books.google.com/books?id=JNnQ8r5merMC&lpg=PA444&ots=PYOFKP-WtL&dq=Smid%20version3&pg=PA447#v=onepage&q=Smid%20version3&f=false) for details.

 ## Switches